 Hi, I’m Stuart and I’m the Discipleship Pastor here at ACF Church.
 My goal is to connect people with each other and with God.
 Life is full of stress, excitement and challenges, but there’s no reason anyone should ever have to go it alone.
 I’d love to meet you and see how we can connect you with others at ACF Church!
 I can usually be found in the lobby on Wednesdays and Sundays.

-I’m married to my beautiful best friend, Nikki and we have four lovely daughters.
+I’m married to my beautiful best friend, Nikki and we have five lovely daughters.

 Hi, I’m Nate and I’m the visual story teller here at ACF Church.
 I’m responsible for the video or graphics you see on Sunday morning or in the advertising you see out in the community.
 I also love telling stories how God is on the move in our lives.
 If you have a story to tell, hit me up with an email.
 I would love to tell your story.
 After all, what’s the point of a story if it can’t be told.